 Sports nutrition, was about carbohydrates, because they increased your glycogen and you run faster.
 That's what I knew.
 The most recent edition of "Lore of Running" – 2002 edition – says carbohydrates are crucial for performance and for good health.
 For 33 years I believed that and followed it.

 Something more to the story that I don't understand.
-(Extracted from an interview)
+(Extracted from a podcast interview)

-There was an email.
-The Subject line read,"lose 6 kilograms in 6 weeks without hunger."
+Then there was an email.
+The Subject line read,"Lose 6 kilograms in 6 weeks without hunger."
 And I said, "That's garbage.
-You’ve got to have hunger."
+You've got to have hunger."

 Then I noticed the names.